BCDigLib/digitool-to-iiif/README.md

 # Dtliiif

 Builds a IIIF manifest from a DigiTool digital entity file using [osullivan](https://github.com/iiif-prezi/osullivan).
+Currently this gem only supports simple MARC objects.

 ## Installation